ARCS Scholar Awards

 Each school holds its own competition and makes the final selection of its scholars who meet the following minimum criteria:

-- Must have achieved a graduate level UC GPA of 3.5 or better through Spring 2018 quarter.
+- Must have achieved a graduate level UC GPA of 3.5 or better through the Spring 2019 quarter.

 - Must have have completed at least two years of graduate study, with at least two years remaining before degree completion.